 Similarly, devices or machines that emit an electromagnetic field may interfere with the magnetic stripe on your card.
 This includes MRI machines and microwaves.
 They have such strong magnetic forces that the stripe on your credit card may lose its functionality simply by being close to the machine.

 If any of these things happen to your card, you'll want to contact your credit card issuer immediately and request a replacement card.
 Bear in mind that you might be charged a fee for that replacement.
-In the meantime, some merchants may have checkout terminals that allow you to manually type in your credit card information.
-And of course, you'll still be able to make purchases online as long as your card is still active.
+In the meantime, some merchants may have checkout terminals that allow you to manually type in your credit card information, and of course you'll still be able to make purchases online as long as your card is still active.

 Can you clean a magnetic strip on a credit card?